DIDYTONG/Writeup-THCON-2024---Keepas-si-safe/README.md

 The second file is .dmp, which corresponds to a machine memory dump.

-## 2. A deep dive into the memory deump
+## 2. A deep dive into the memory dump
 Since this is a memory dump, we'll be working with the forensic tool [Volatility3](https://github.com/volatilityfoundation/volatility3)
 First, we'll try to enumerate the dump.
 One of the first commands we can do with Volatility in this kind of situation is to enumerate the processes.
-We're going to use the command ``ẁindows.pslist`` which will allow us to display all the machine's precesses.
+We're going to use the command ``ẁindows.pslist`` which will allow us to display all the machine's processes.

 ```
 kali@kali ~/D/T/volatility3 (develop)> python3 vol.py -f ../keepass-chall/adupont.dmp windows.pslist